Updated on 04/24/2023

 2. Understand each other

 Everyone has different relationship goals and ways they like to express and receive love.
-That’s where learning your love language comes in.
-Developed by Gary Chapman, Ph.D, the five love languages consist of words of affirmation, quality time, receiving gifts, acts of service, and physical touch.
+That’s where learning your love language as a couple goal comes in.
+Developed by Gary Chapman, Ph.D, the five love languages consist of words of affirmation, quality time , receiving gifts, acts of service, and physical touch.
 In addition to the book The Five Love Languages: How to Express Heartfelt Commitment to Your Mate, there is a free test online to discover your love language.
-It can be helpful to understand your love language and your partner’s love language in order for the two of you to better understand and support each other.
+It can be helpful to understand your love language and your partner’s love language in order for the two of you to better understand and support each other and create smart goals for one another.

 3. Align on core values and beliefs